Top 2 Ways to Use Google Cloud Storage

 1. Please create a CBackup account with "Sign up" feature, and then sign in.

-2. Navigate to the My Storage tab, click "Add Cloud" and select "Google Drive" and click "Add" to continue, then grant authority to CBackup to access Google Drive files. then modify display name, storage path and allocate space for backup, tick the checkbox before "Note" and click "OK" to add Google drive.
+2. Navigate to the My Storage tab, click "Add Cloud" and select "Google Drive" and click "Add" to continue, then grant authority to CBackup to access Google Drive files. then modify cloud name and storage path for backup, tick the checkbox before "Note" and click "OK" to add Google drive.

 Repeat the process above to add other Google Drive accounts.
 Now, you have the steps to backup files between Google Drive accounts: